Your Product Analysis:

 BrandDREXEL

-Keith's Pro Tips"Carbaryl 4L can kill a wide range of pests and put a stop to the damage.
-If you notice your plants or crops are still damaged or discolored after treatment, the problem may be a fungal disease issue."
+Keith's Pro Tips"Carbaryl 4L can kill many pests and stop the damage.
+If you notice your plants or crops are still damaged or discolored after treatment, the problem may be a fungal disease."

 Product DrawbacksStaining may occur on certain surfaces such as brick, carpet, cinder block, fabrics ,stucco and wood.
 Spray deposits on painted or stained surfaces should be removed immediately by washing to prevent discoloration.